jean/ZopeSkel/README.txt

 Running trunk version
 ----------------------

-This is useful if you are developing ZopeSkel itself.
+If you are developing ZopeSkel itsel, instructions to run ZopeSkel from source check are in TRUNK.txt.

-See TRUNK.txt.

 More info
 =========